kerbo2/CampaignForTheSolarSystem/README.md

 *V0.98 fixes some lingering production bugs.*

-*V0.95 introduces a rework of the production info UI and has improved ship graphics/info.*
+*V0.95 introduced a rework of the production info UI and has improved ship graphics/info.*

-*V0.9 is the most up to date version and contains fixes for major resource calculation issues from earlier versions.*
+*V0.9 contained fixes for major resource calculation issues from earlier versions.*

-*V0.8 represents the first playable build.
+*V0.8 represented the first playable build.
 Multiple production related bugs*